Archibald Cregeen

-Archibald Cregeen (baptised 20 November 1774 - 9 April 1841) was a Manx lexicographer and scholar.
+Archibald Cregeen (baptised 20 November 1774 – 9 April 1841) was a Manx lexicographer and scholar.
 He is best known for compiling A Dictionary of the Manks Language (1838), which was the first dictionary for the Manx language to be published.

-Personal life
+Biography

-Archibald Cregeen was born in late October or early November to Manxman William Cregeen and his Irish wife Mary Fairclough in Colby on the Isle of Man.
-In 1798 he married Jane Crellin, and they had eight children.
+Archibald Cregeen was born in late October or early November 1774, to Manx William Cregeen and his Irish wife Mary Fairclough in Colby on the Isle of Man.
+In 1798, he married Jane Crellin, and they had eight children.
 Shortly after his wedding, he built a small cottage near his father's in Colby and lived there with his family for the rest of his life.
 Although his father was a cooper by trade, Cregeen became a marble mason, engraving lettering on tombstones.

 He was appointed coroner of Rushen Sheading in 1813.
 This was a position of considerable responsibility and influence in the local community, as the coroner held inquests of deaths, served summonses, and levied fines.

-He died on Good Friday on 9 April 1841.
+He died on 9 April 1841, aged 66 or 67.
 He was buried in St Columba, Arbory parish church in Ballabeg.
 His tomb has an inscription which describes him as having "lived respected and died lamented".